planttheidea/react-parm/README.md

   render() {
     return (
       <SomeOtherComponent ref={createComponentRef(this, "component")}>
-        Let's capture the component instance!
+        We captured the component instance!
       </SomeOtherComponent>
     );
   }